ravishbhupesh/iac/README.md

 ### Sub-Modules

+- elasticache

+This module contains the terraform scripts to create Elacticache resource.

+- lambda

+This module contains the terraform scripts to create a lambda function.

-- rds
+- api gateway

-This module contains the terraform scripts to create RDS resources
+This module contains the terraform scripts to create Rest API with Api Gateway.

 ## How to run after checking out first time?